mason-lee19/News-Dashboard/README.md

 # Capabilities

+### In progress

+- Analyze Keywords column to analyze latest keyword trends

+- Grab latest companies and current day return and place in bottom left window

+### Finished Capabilites

 - Extract transform and upload digested financial news data

   - Pull headline data from NewsAPI
   - Digest and upload to SQL db in Google Cloud
   - Key | Headline | Sentiment | Company | Keywords | Source | Date

-- Train and implement a sentiment model to analyze sentiment of headlines \* Done
+- Train and implement a sentiment model to analyze sentiment of headlines

 - headline_analyzer folder will contain all the necessary code to package and implement to a cron job in google cloud

 - Once data is uploaded, dashboard just needs to pull and process the data in order to summarize

+- Analyze Keywords column to analyze latest keyword trends

-- Stock data will be pulled from yfinance and alpaca api to update tracked stocks on the dashboard \* Done
+- Stock data will be pulled from yfinance and alpaca api to update tracked stocks on the dashboard

   - YF is used for daily data while alpaca is better for 2D - 5Yr, without a subscription we can't pull current day data from alpaca

+- FED data is scraped from https://fred.stlouisfed.org/series/{series_id}

 # Dashboard gui design